 The answer to that question was found with the development of a new way type of MRI study called Diffusion Tensor Imaging or “DTI”.
 Using DTI techniques researchers have could examine these areas and the “neural network connections” around in much greater detail.

 The loss of these connections means that various areas of the brain may no longer be able to communicate information effectively and become stuck in a sort of continuous “loop”.
 Almost like a computer program that freezes and won’t work correctly.
-It now appears that this “disconnection” in the brain’s wiring network and loss of communication is what was responsible for low neurotransmitters levels.
+It now appears that this “disconnection” in the brain’s wiring network and loss of communication is what was responsible for low neurotransmitter levels.

-It can seem almost as if someone has slowly and methodically "turned off" all the light switches in a big house and now the house becomes cold, uncomfortable, dark and gloomy
+It can seem almost as if someone has slowly and methodically "turned off" all the light switches in a big house, and now the house becomes cold, uncomfortable, dark, and gloomy

-If that is the case, the question then becomes; can you restore those lost connections?
+If that is the case, the question then becomes: can you restore those lost connections?